-Toothpaste was a crucial survival tool in middle school and introduced as ACNE 101 by all your middle school “savvy” beauty friends.
+Toothpaste was a crucial survival tool in middle school.
 Heading to the store for a tube of benzyl peroxide was much more effort than squeezing out a drop of toothpaste and moving on with the damn thing.
 Although this is a mildly effective treatment it’s also causing you a myriad of other issues.
-The abrasive, morning-breath killing ingredients in toothpaste can create itching and burning to the skin and even prolong acne scars where toothpaste was used to treat.
-More and more studies show CBD helps calm inflammation, acne’s source.
+The abrasive, morning-breath killing ingredients in toothpaste can create itching and burning to the skin.
+It can even prolong acne scars where toothpaste was used to treat.
+More studies show CBD helps calm inflammation, acne’s source.
 Grab a CBD topical and start spot treating, it’s a great way to have your first mildly non-invasive but highly effective interaction with CBD.

 4. Not washing your face at night

 We can’t stress this one enough.
 The pollution, natural oils, dirt and sweat that we accumulate during the day gets an opportune moment to fester while we sleep.
 Our body is made to repair itself while we sleep, skin included.
 Sleep studies even show a growth hormone is released while we sleep giving the body a chance to recover from the day.
 The body generally increases temperature between 10 pm - 2 am giving the skin a great moment to absorb proper skincare while we sleep.
 Withholding this opportunity from your body may result in stressed, tired skin and premature signs of aging.